 Teachers will submit the completed substitute Teacher File Folders to their Principal’s office during the second week of the new school term.

 DAILY LESSON PLANS

 HCLA expects teachers to prepare daily lesson plans.
-Teachers will prepare these plans in accordance with the instructions provided them by their director.
+Teachers will prepare these plans in accordance with the instructions provided them by their Principal.
 It is further required that teachers within a department coordinate their plans with each other, so that correlation within the program is established and maintained.